alexander-jackson/alexander-jackson.github.io/content/posts/goals-for-2026.md

 I also need to rebalance my investments as I'm currently weighted heavily towards Cash ISA products instead of my Stocks and Shares ISA with Vanguard.
 Moving these around would give me a little more risk exposure, which at my age is likely a good thing as I have no upcoming purchases.
+I have the ability to max out the ISA this year and next year (although not all of next year needs to go into the Stocks and Shares ISA), so that should be a priority for future financial health.

-On top of this, I should commit the time to reading 2 books on investments and starting to actively use my Trading 212 account with a small amount of funds.
+On top of this, I should commit the time to reading 2 books on investments before the end of the financial year and start to actively use my Trading 212 account with a small amount of funds, somewhere in the range of one or two thousand pounds.
 I have some disposible income I can use here, so it might as well go into learning how this works.

 ## Hobbies & Exploration